tarowatanabe/trance/README.rst

   (`+stack` model in the paper)
 - Model5: Model4 + queue contexts (`+queue` model in the paper)

 Compile
 -------

+The latest code is available from `github.com <http://github.com/tarowatanabe/trance>`_.

-We can follow a standard practice of configure/make/make install.
+We follow a standard practice of configure/make/make install.
 For details, see `BUILD.rst`.

 .. code:: bash